 A person who meets the chronic homeless definition as described above, but who has been residing in an institutional care facility, including a jail, substance abuse or mental health treatment facility, hospital, or other similar facility, for fewer than 90 days, and who was on the streets or in emergency shelter immediately before entering the institution, also qualifies as chronically homeless.
-Chronically homeless persons also include a family with an adult head of household (or if there is no adult in the family, a minor head of household) who meets all the criteria of chronic homelessness, including a family whose composition has fluctuated while the head of household has been homeless.
+Chronically homeless persons also includes a family with an adult head of household (or if there is no adult in the family, a minor head of household) who meets all the criteria of chronic homelessness, including a family whose composition has fluctuated while the head of household has been homeless.

-Table 6.4 ļ Duration of Homelessness Duration Definition Continuous, for at least twelve (12) months On the On the streets or in emergency shelter continuously, without a break, for at least twelve (12) months Continuous A stay on the streets or in emergency shelter without a break.
-7) or more consecutive nights not residing on the streets or in emergency shelter.
-Break - ional care facilities for fewer than 90 days do not constitute a break in but rather such stays are included in the 12-month total, as long as the individual siding in a place not meant for human habitation, a safe haven, or an emergency ately before entering the institutional care facility.

-I weive (12) con secutive calendar months.
-Twelve (12) NOTE: If the ne rson has a documented encounter with a homeless service provider on a single Continuous NOTE: If the person has a documented encounter with a homeless service provider on a single day within a given month, this is sufficient to consider the person homeless for the entire Months calendar month, unless there is evidence of a break in homelessness.
-This applies ONLY if the cumented by third-party documentation - a self-declaration is insufficient.
-At least four (4) separate occasions in the last three (3) years where the combined occasions At least loui (+) separate c · · · equal at least twelve (12) months nelter on four (4) separate, distinct, and sustained occasions in the last three (3) d occasions equal at least twelve (12) months and each break in homelessness separating the o d at least seven (7) consecutive nights of not living in a place not meant for human na I abitation, a safe haven, or in an emergency shelter Separate Stay on the streets or in emergency shelter is interrupted by a Break (period of Occasion and Distinct seven (7) or more consecutive nights residing in a place other than on the Custoined streets or in emergency shelter). -1 (0) Sustained Stay on the streets or in emergency shelter is more at least one (1) night.
-Three (3) Thirty-six (36) c onsecutive calendar months years Twelve (12) te occasions on the streets or emergency shelter that equal a cumulative total of Total Months ths twelve (12) months, meaning twelve (12) calendar months.
+Table 6.4 !
+Duration of Homelessness Duration Definition Continuous, for at least twelve (12) months On the streets or in eme rgency shelter continuously, without a break, for at least twelve (12) months Continuous A stay on the st reets or in emergency shelter without a break.
+Break Stays in institut homelessness, was living or res At least seven (7) or more consecutive nights not residing on the streets or in emergency shelter.
+Stays in institutional care facilities for fewer than 90 days do not constitute a break in homelessness, but rather such stays are included in the 12-month total, as long as the individual was living or residing in a place not meant for human habitation, a safe haven, or an emergency shelter immediately before entering the institutional care facility.
+Twelve (12) Continuous Months NOTE: If the pe day within a giv calendar month rson has a documented encounter with a homeless service provider on a single ren month, this is sufficient to consider the person homeless for the entire n, unless there is evidence of a break in homelessness.
+This applies ONLY if the rcumented by third-party documentation - a self-declaration is insufficient.
+On the streets years, as long At least four (4) separate occasions in the last three (3) years where the combined occasions equal at least twelve (12) months On the streets or emergency shelter on four (4) separate, distinct, and sustained occasions in the last three (3) years, as long as the combined occasions equal at least twelve (12) months and each break in homelessness separating the occasions included at least seven (7) consecutive nights of not living in a place not meant for human habitation, a safe haven, or in an emergency shelter Occasion OccasionSeparate and DistinctStay on the streets or in emergency shelter is interrupted by a Break (period of seven (7) or more consecutive nights residing in a place other than on the streets or in emergency shelter).SustainedStay on the streets or in emergency shelter is more at least one (1) night.
+Three (3) years onsecutive calendar months Twelve (12) Total Months Four (4) separate occasions on the streets or emergency shelter that equal a cumulative total of twelve (12) months, meaning twelve (12) calendar months.